mozilla/data-docs/src/metrics/metrics.md

 The standard concept of active varies by product, but generally, active users are defined as unique profiles that have sent a `main` ping (on desktop) or a `baseline` ping (on mobile).
 The precise criteria are defined in the [`usage criterion`](./usage.md) section of this documentation.

-We can also restrict the metric to alternative usage critera.
+We can also restrict the metric to alternative usage criteria.
 It's **critical to clearly state any non-standard usage criteria on the metric**.
 The metrics team suggest the following format: `DAU(usage criterion)`.
 For example, we might be interested in the count of profiles that have viewed more than 5 URIs in a day.
 We'd denote that metric as `DAU(URI > 5)`.

 Some common alternative usage criteria documented in the [`usage criterion` section](./usage.md).